-An important feature of the program is that each semester a student alternates seven and one-half (7 $\frac{1}{2}$ ) weeks on campus and seven and one-half (7 $\frac{1}{2}$ ) weeks on-site at a sponsoring WEDA distributor.
+An important feature of the program is that each semester a student alternates one half of each semester on campus and the other half of the semester on-site at a sponsoring WEDA distributor.
 The intensive method of study and practice prepares a high performance technician that the participating WEDA distributors demand.
 After six (6) semesters of on-campus classes and five (5) on-site internships, graduates typically stay with the sponsoring WEDA distributor as a full-time employee.

-- 1. Obtain an approved industry sponsor. - 2.
-Complete the OSUIT admission process (i.e., application for admission, housing, etc.). - Demonstrate appropriate academic proficiency (as indicated on page 11) or successfully complete all required developmental coursework.
+- 1. Obtain an approved industry sponsor. - Complete the OSUIT admission process (i.e., application for admission, housing, etc.). - Demonstrate appropriate academic proficiency (as indicated on page 13) or successfully complete all required developmental coursework.